 (1) set the name of your file,

-(2) turn the Text into Outlines in case you don't want to impact your text style,
+(2) turn the Text into Outlines if you don't want to impact your text style,

-(3) switch the Responsive button.
-We recommend to switch this on if you want to keep the .svg responsive when embedded in the code.
-Read more here.
+(3) toggle the Responsive button.
+We recommend to switch this on if you want to keep the .SVG file responsive when embedded in the code.
+Read more about this here.

 On Mac, you can export your document by going to File > Export to > SVG.
-More here.
+Read more about this here.

-TIP: Save your logos, icons and glyphs in .SVG to animate or print them as big as you wish!
+TIP: Save your logos, icons, and glyphs in .SVG to animate or print them as large as you wish!

 Export to Adobe

-Illustrator files are saved in a vector format.
-They can be enlarged without losing any image quality and will keep your layers, paths and text editable.
+Illustrator files are naturally saved in a vector format.
+They can be enlarged without losing any image quality and will keep your layers, paths, and text editable.

-On iPad and iPhone, you can export your document as .AI by going to the the Export Tab, and then tap on the "AI" icon.
+On iPad and iPhone, you can export your document as an .AI file by going to the the Export Tab, and then tapping on the AI icon.

-Or you can also save the document directly to your Adobe Creative Cloud following the same steps.
+Alternatively, you can also save the document directly to your Adobe Creative Cloud by following the same steps.